yodaluca23/HA-MyQ-Garage/README.md

+> [!CAUTION]
+> NOT CURRENTLY FUNCTIONAL.
+This integration is under development and not yet working, please do not use it.
+Check back later for updates.

 # Miminal MyQ Garage Door
 This is a Home Assistant custom component that integrates MyQ garage door openers with minimal functionality.
 It provides basic control and monitoring of MyQ garage doors using the `mypyq` library.